 Medical Scribe Jobs (Work at Home) – What To Know

-What do work at home medical scribes do?
+What do work-at-home medical scribes do?

-Basically, work at home medical scribes listen to recordings of encounters between doctors and their patients.
+Basically, work-at-home medical scribes listen to recordings of encounters between doctors and their patients.
 The job typically involves interpreting and documenting the patient's visit with the doctor into the EMR (Electronic Medical Record).
 This aids the doctor in keeping electronic records straight so that no important details are missed.

 In a way, you are acting as a doctor's personal assistant.

-Before medical scribes, doctors were doing this work themselves, and it could eat up a lot of their time during a work day.
-So working as a scribe, you're saving a doctor a lot of time that could be used for more important things — like seeing additional patients.
+Before medical scribes, doctors were doing this work themselves, and it could eat up a lot of their time during a workday.
+So working as a scribe, you're saving a doctor a lot of time that could be used for more important things, like seeing additional patients.

 Your exact duties as a scribe will vary depending on the company you are working for, but that is a general summary of how it works.

-While you can typically do this from home, there may be some companies that have you “shadow” the doctor in real time.
+While you can typically do this from home, there may be some companies that have you shadow the doctor in real time.

 How much do medical scribes make?